Toyopet Master: Masterline (RR)

 The Toyopet Master range also included the Masterline RR16 pickup, the Masterline RR17 van and the later Masterline RR19 double pickup (with two rows of seats).
 They were introduced in November 1955, originally only as a single-cab pickup and a van.
 These replaced the SG commercial models and were the first car-based trucks to enter production in Japan.
 The chassis were built at Toyota's main Aichi plant and then transported overland to Kanto Auto Works in Yokosuka, where the bodies were assembled mainly by hand.
 The double pickup was added in August 1956, around which time the engine was upgraded to provide 55 PS.
 By 1958, power had been increased again, reaching 58 PS.
 The double cab pickup was built by Central Motor Co., who kept building this bodystyle of succeeding generations until December 1970.
 The double-cab could seat six people with a maximum cargo load of 500 kg, but was subject to the lower tax applied to commercial vehicles, making it popular with construction firms and the like.

 The Masterline commercial models were carried over after the discontinuation of the Master.
 In 1957 the light van was lightly changed and was now fully glazed, rather than having pressed steel in the rear side windows.
 The first generation Masterlines were built until replaced by a new Crown-based generation in March 1959, for the Toyota Store sales channel.
 A total of 19,400 Master and Masterlines (excluding the Central Motors-built RR19s) were built by Kanto Auto Works until production ended in 1959.
-A smaller Coronaline version was also developed to be sold through Toyopet dealers.